Abe’s Mini Triathlon

 Please review the SITE MAPS located around the commons area for racer and spectator movement patterns and site orientation.
 Maps are also available on the website.

-The course will be marked with white paint directional arrows on the road and with yellow and red 2’ x 2’ directional signs and pavement markings where needed and paint is not possible.
+The course will be marked with ORANGE paint directional arrows on the road and with white and red 2’ x 2’ directional signs in the cemetery where paint is not possible.

-Yellow or Pink paint on street means rough spot.
-Pay attention for the yellow and pink paint.
+Pink paint on street means rough spot.
+Pay attention for the Pink paint.

 Finish & Transition Area